Michigan State vs. Nebraska NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Michigan State and its opponents have combined to go over 52 points in all three games this season.
+- Michigan State has combined with its opponents to score more than 53.5 points in all three games this season.

-- Nebraska and its opponents have combined to score more than 52 points in one game this season.
+- Nebraska has not yet combined with its opponents to score more than 53.5 points in a game this season.

-- The combined points per game average of the two teams, 68.8, is 16.8 points more than Saturday's over/under.
+- Saturday's total is 15.3 points lower than the two team's combined 68.8 points per game average.

-- This contest's total is 18.9 points more than the 33.1 these two squads combine to surrender per game this season.
+- These two squads combine to allow 33.1 points per game, 20.4 fewer than this contest's over/under.

-- The average total in Spartans games this season is 51.5, 0.5 points fewer than Saturday's total of 52 .
+- Spartans games have an average total of 51.5 points this season, 2.0 fewer than Saturday's over/under.

-- The 57.3 PPG average total in Cornhuskers games this season is 5.3 points more than this game's over/under.
+- The 53.5-point total for this game is 3.8 points below the 57.3 points per game average total in Cornhuskers games this season.

 Michigan State Stats and Trends